najibghadri/msc-thesis/README.md

      - Fine tuning:
        - Depth mean vs mode
        - FPS of one side vs all sides
+         - All: FPS avg:  0.53 FPS TITAN X
+         - One:
+         - Three:
        - FPS of one side my computer vs Titan X
        - Different models and their accuracy and FPS one side
+     - Explaining errors
      - Results I am proud of
      - precision, recall acc, danger
      - Dangerousness